 Final medical expenses for the last 60 days of the decedent’s life (including attendant care costs)

 Debts acquired after death by the continuation of the decedent’s business, but only to the extent of the assets of that business.

 However, remember that Florida asset protection strategies can carve out money and property and shield it from creditors.
 Certain categories of property are also exempt from creditor claims by their nature.

 What Happens If the Estate’s Assets Won’t Pay All the Debts

 The good news is, as long as you identified the debts and sent out notices, you and the estate’s beneficiaries won’t be responsible for any of your loved one’s unpaid expenses.
 Instead, each class of debts are paid out together.
 When there isn’t enough money to pay an entire class, the Florida probate court will divide the remaining assets among all the creditors on that level.
 Whatever is left gets written off as uncollectible.

-Once all the creditors have been paid, and the remaining assets distributed to the estate’s beneficiaries, your last job as personal representative is to file an accounting of what you have done with the court.
+One of your last jobs as personal representative is to file an accounting of what you have done with the court.
 This is where that spreadsheet will come in handy.
 Your estate administration attorney can help you use it, the statements, and the records of payments to complete the report and close out the probate estate.

 Acting as an estate’s personal representative can be hard work.
 At Harrison Estate Law, P.A., our experienced estate and probate team can help you identify the estate’s creditors, marshall the estate’s assets and identify exempt assets, send out notices, and file the necessary accounting with the court.
 We will help you protect yourself and your loved ones from creditors, and make sure they don’t get more than they are owed.
 Contact us here or call 352-559-9828 to get help today.